yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 ## **A**nother **T**errible **I**mplementation, and other graphical fixes

-This month was certainly a happy one for AMD users, as our developers managed to fix a number of graphical bugs present when using a graphics card from this company.
+This month was certainly a happy one for AMD users, as our developers managed to fix a number of graphical bugs present for those with AMD graphics cards.

-[epicboy](https://github.com/ameerj) pushed a [fix for the wireframe](https://github.com/yuzu-emu/yuzu/pull/6900) seen over various 3D models when playing
+[epicboy](https://github.com/ameerj) pushed a [fix for the wireframe issue](https://github.com/yuzu-emu/yuzu/pull/6900) affecting various 3D models when playing
-`Pokémon Sword and Shield` using an AMD GPU on Windows.
+`Pokémon Sword and Shield` while using an AMD GPU on Windows.
 Unfortunately, some games, like `Super Mario 3D World + Bowser's Fury`, have similar bugs which were not improved by this fix.
-Also, do note that, in some rare cases and conditions, it can still happen.
+Also, do note that, in some rare cases and conditions, the issue can still occur.

 {{< single-title-imgs
     "Best character (Pokémon Sword)"